 Most recently, HarperCollins published his five-novel military science fiction Sim War series.
 Written under the name Henry V. O'Neil, those books are Glory Main, Orphan Brigade, Dire Steps, CHOP Line, and Live Echoes.

-His short fiction has appeared in several anthologies, as well as Escape Pod, Mystery Weekly, Lovecraftiana, Hypnos, Mystery Tribune, Bourbon Penn, and Scene4 magazines.
+His short fiction has appeared in several anthologies, as well as The Saturday Evening Post, Escape Pod, Andromeda Spaceways, Mystery Weekly, Lovecraftiana, Mystery Tribune, and Bourbon Penn magazines.